 Introduction

 This is the first of a series of articles about using the Serial Peripheral Interface (SPI) to communicate with devices attached to a Raspberry Pi Pico.
 In this article we'll look at the electrical signals SPI uses to transfer data.
+In Part 2, we'll look at programming the Pi Pico to interface to a real-world SPI device, the WIZnet Ethernet HAT.

 SPI is widely used as a mechanism to move data between electronic devices - typically between a microcontroller and attached peripherals.
 In reality, SPI encompasses a family of interfaces - the sort of family that does not communicate!
 Although the basic principles are similar, any particular SPI implementation may have subtle quirks in both the hardware signalling and in the protocol for exchanging data that have to be accounted for.